stffrdhrn/stffrdhrn.github.io/_drafts/unwind.md

 }
 ```

+So the `catch` block is not being run.
+Simple, but where do we start to
+debug that?
+Let's move onto the next step.

 ### Creating a Hypothesis

-This one is a bit tricky as it seems C++ try catch blocks are broken.
+This one is a bit tricky as it seems C++ `try/catch` blocks are broken.
 Here, I am
 working on GLIBC testing, what does that have to do with C++?

-To get a good idea of where the problem is, I tried a few other tests to test
+To get a good idea of where the problem is, I tried to modify the test to test
 some simple ideas.
 First, maybe there is a problem with catching exceptions
 throws from thread child functions.